HRDepartment/steam-econcc/Documentation.md

 ##### #modify(Object opts) -> this
 Applies the opts to the instance (.currencies, .aliases, etc.) and calls #update.

 ##### #update() -> this
 Updates the currencies to have their BC values set up.
 Must be called whenever .currencies is changed, even real world currencies, otherwise you will continue using the old values.

 ##### #scope(Object state, Function fn) -> this
-Creates a copy of the current state and calls #modify with the specified state. fn is then called with this instance as first argument.
+Creates a copy of the current state and calls #modify with the specified state.
+Objects are partially patched, meaning you will tweak only the values you specify. fn is then called with this instance as first argument.
 Finally the old state is restored using #modify.
 This function can be stacked. (#scope inside #scope)

+##### #isCurrency(EconCCValue|EconCCRangedValue|EconCCCurrency cur) -> bool
+Whether the given currency (or a value's .currency) is a currency registered in this instance. (includes checking aliases)

 ##### #valueFromRange(EconCCRangedValue value) -> EconCCValue
 Converts the EconCCRangedValue to an EconCCValue based on .range.